 Your plans for a catering business are coming together, so now it’s time to start thinking about how you’re going to bring in clients.
 There’s no better place to start than the internet.

 Just think about it.
 If you’re looking for a local company to work with, where is one of the first places you look?
 The internet, of course.

-You can quickly build your web presence with these easy steps.
+Jump start your web presence with these steps:

 Launch Your Social Media Profiles

 Social media is a great way to reach new customers, and best of all, setting up your profiles is free!
 Create business pages on Facebook, Twitter, Instagram, and/or Pinterest.
 Make sure to include critical details such as your contact information, service areas, and types of events catered.
 You can build up your profiles to include information such as menus, pricing lists, and photos of your food and past events.